0xBU/workshops/stackMashingLab/readme.md

 5. once you have found your flag, hash it with sha256 and check if it equals: ef05b98c5c0b1a2b7e9312b9d4d87d3ceddfded2093a4b036d324df621aa1557
     * You may check this by typing "sha256 YOURFLAG" into duckduckgo.com

-Make make sure that you set your randomize_va_space value back to 2! echo "2" > /proc/sys/kernel/randomize_va_space
-You can always just reboot your computer as well and it will be restored.